Szhenger/simple-feed/README.md

 * Once parsed, the feed data is stored in the database as Item instances, associated with a user’s subscribed feed.

 #### Task Scheduling with schedule and threading
 * Python’s schedule library is used to automate the process of fetching and updating RSS feeds.
-The app is set up to update all user feeds daily at 7:30 AM, ensuring the content stays up-to-date without requiring manual refreshes.
+The app is set up to update all user feeds daily at 07:30, ensuring the content stays up-to-date without requiring manual refreshes.
 * Threading is employed to run the scheduled tasks in the background, preventing the scheduled jobs from blocking the main application flow.
 This allows the application to continue serving users while feeds are being updated.

 #### Database (SQLite / PostgreSQL)